DrewThomasson/VoxNovel/readme.md

 3. **Create a Desktop Shortcut** for the application 🎯

 Simply double-click the Desktop shortcut to launch **VoxNovel**!

+You can access the files on your WSL Ubuntu in Windows File Explorer by putting this into the address: `\\wsl.localhost\Ubuntu\home\`

 ### 2. Uninstallation: